Containers and Accessories

 Oxygen and light are detrimental to olive oil.
 The ideal storage is in stainless steel or dark glass, away from heat.
 There are a number of things to consider when choosing the best container or bottle for storing your olive oil or vinegar.

 Fusti are a Great Solution.
 Highly polished, stainless steel containers called fusti are excellent for storing larger volumes of olive oil at home or in your olive oil tasting bar.
-Customers also use them for wine, milk, and water.
+Customers also use them for vinegar, wine, milk, and water.

 Bottle Size: Glass olive oil bottles are typically sized in milliliters.
 Give careful thought to your marketing and profit strategy.
 Do you need multiple price points?
 Which size(s) will be most profitable for you?
 What is most convenient for your customers?